<img height="1" width="1" style="display:none" src="https://q.quora.com/_/ad/c23eff63613649339a864dbd6dedfb92/pixel?tag=ViewContent&amp;noscript=1">

 The u[sonic] WS7

-The WS7 is the newest, most compact, and most intelligent weather sensor available through the AEM family of brands.
+The WS7 is the most compact multi-weather sensor available through the AEM family of brands.
 Instead of using traditional anemometers with moving parts, the WS7 measures wind speed and direction with ultrasound sensors and has intelligent self-heating to stand up to the coldest and windiest applications.

 LamprechtWS7